AlexSheinDev/Shortex/README.md

 Set-up:

-	Clone the project, write the command 'docker-compose up' from the solution folder.
+	1. Clone the project, write the command 'docker-compose up' from the solution folder;
+	2. WebClient would be available on the port '8080'.

 (!)
 Functionallity to be added/modified: